Compressing then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding: Limitations

 \section{Limitations}

 Constrained by training resources, \methodname~was pre-trained and contrastively learned only on a limited amount of data.
-Its performance upper bound remains to be further explored following subsequent expansion of the data scale.
+Its performance upper bound remains to be further explored following subsequent increases in data scale.